spyroskantarelis/musicpart/README.md

 The ontology is created in mpo.py using owlready2.
 The knowledge graph is created in convert_graph.py using rdflib.

+For harmonic context analysis, we facilitate the Functional Harmony Ontology: https://github.com/spyroskantarelis/FunctionalHarmony

 Kantarelis Spyridon, Edmund Dervakos, and Giorgos Stamou.
 "The Music Part Ontology."
 Description Logics.
 2023.